nasa/cumulus/docs/data-cookbooks/browse-generation.md

 ### Inputs

-The incoming message to the ```Processing Step``` as configured will have the following configuration values (accessible inside event.config courtesy of the message adapter):
+The incoming message to the task defined in the  ```ProcessingStep``` as configured will have the following configuration values (accessible inside event.config courtesy of the message adapter):

 #### Configuration